IBM/analyze-customer-data-spark-pixiedust/README.md

 1. Log in to IBM Watson Studio
 1. Load the provided notebook into Watson Studio
 1. Load the customer data in the notebook
-1. Transform the data with Apacke Spark
+1. Transform the data with Apache Spark
 1. Create charts and maps with PixieDust

 ## Included Components